StrangeBeeCorp/docs/docs/thehive/overview/index.md

 ![Application Stack](../images/overview/thehive.svg){ width="300" align=right }

 TheHive offers a comprehensive 4-in-1 Security Incident Response Platform, serving as a vital tool for Security Operations Centers (SOCs), Computer Security Incident Response Teams (CSIRTs), Computer Emergency Response Teams (CERTs), and all information security professionals involved in swift and effective handling of security incidents.
 It composes of a robust suite of features designed to streamline incident response workflows, enhance collaboration, and empower information security practitioners to effectively investigate and mitigate security threats.
-With its seamless integration with MISP and advanced capabilities for task management, evidence handling, and threat intelligence integration, TheHive is an indispensable tool for modern SOC, CSIRT, and CERT teams.
+With its seamless integration with the Malware Information Sharing Platform (MISP) and advanced capabilities for task management, evidence handling, and threat intelligence integration, TheHive is an indispensable tool for modern SOC, CSIRT, and CERT teams.

 ---